brainsqueeze/Kaggle-competitions/README.md

 # Kaggle-competitions
 A repository for code and data subsets used in different Kaggle data science competitions.
+A summary of competition results can be seen here: https://www.kaggle.com/users/276955/dave .